 Connie Willis deserves far more attention than she gets.
 To Say Nothing of the Dog and Bellwether are both highly engaging, hilarious, and unique novels.
 Blackout and All Clear are incredible novels set in the same universe as To Say Nothing of the Dog (the Oxford Time Travel series).

-Tanya Huff’s fantasy is pleasant, and I read anything I find by her.
+Tanya Huff’s fantasy is fun, and I read anything I find by her.
 Her science fiction, though, is amazing.
 Valor’s Choice, the first of the Confederation novels, introduces us to Marine Sergeant Torin Kerr.
 The following seven books keep up the quality and fast pace of the first.
 I do hope there will be more!

 Charles de Lint has to be the best urban fantasy writer I’ve ever encountered.
 I especially enjoyed Someplace to Be Flying.

 I’ve really liked C.J.
 Cherryh’s science fiction—especially the Foreigner, Invader and Inheritor trilogy1While referring to the first three books as a trilogy is correct, the series itself has gone on to 20 books, and every one has held me spellbound. and the Chanur series.
-Every time I’ve picked up one of her fantasy books, though, I just haven’t been able to get into them for some reason.
+But every time I’ve picked up one of her fantasy books, though, I just haven’t been able to get into them for some reason.

 Any time I’m in a used bookstore, I look for paperback copies of Snow Crash by Neal Stephenson.
 If they’re in readable condition, I buy them.
 I started doing that because I tend to recommend this book to every geek I meet, and every time I loaned out copies of the book, they didn’t come home, because the people to whom I loaned them to their friends.
 It’s easier to just give out copies.
 I re-read this one every year or so, and every time I find something I’d missed before.
 It’s an older work now, but it’s still a fun read.
 Zodiac : The Eco-Thriller, a much earlier work, is prescient.
 Cryptonomicon has grown on me since the first time I read it.
 Reamde: A Novel feels very much like Cryptonomicon (a near future-thriller) without the historical flashbacks.
 It’s a little slow in parts, but I finished the last few hundred pages in one sitting because I couldn’t put the book down.
-The Rise and Fall of D.O.D.O. was engaging from the beginning, happily.
+The Rise and Fall of D.O.D.O. was engaging from the beginning.

 Charles Stross has written two series that I’ve found highly enjoyable, The Laundry Files and The Merchant Princes.
-The two are quite different.
 The Laundry Files, which starts with The Atrocity Archives, is horror.
 It’s unusual for me to enjoy horror at all, but this bleak reality is presented with biting humor.
-I wouldn’t have picked up the series at all, but I loved The Family Trade
+I wouldn’t usually have picked up a horror series at all, but I loved The Family Trade and the rest of the novels in The Merchant Princes series.
+(Oh, look – there are new books!
+Yay!)

 I’m eagerly awaiting the next book in Faith Hunter’s Jane Yellowrock series.
 The Soulwood books are set in the same universe, and they’re good.
 I just don’t care about the main character quite as much as I do about Jane.
 Skinwalker is the first book of the Yellowrock series.
 I think it’s time for a re-read!